skip to content

 }

-tangent-contangen-angle.png To calculate the first one which is the height look up/down (Pitch): Pitch Angle
+tangent-contangen-angle.png To calculate the first one (pitch: look up/down): Pitch Angle

-This graph will help demonstrate the strategy for getting the angle.
-The player and the enemy each have x,y,z coordinate.
-Given the coordinates for getting the height will be z and hypothesis referrencing the tangent fornula above.
-Pitch is calculated using the vertical difference (dz) and the horizontal distance (√(dx² + dy²)).
-Using trigonometry, the pitch angle is computed as: pitch = -atan2(dz, √(dx² + dy²)).
-The negative sign accounts for Source engine’s inverted pitch convention.
+This graph shows the triangle we’re solving.
+The player and enemy each have x, y, z coordinates.
+For height, we use z and the horizontal distance between them.
+Pitch is computed using the vertical difference (dz) and the horizontal distance (sqrt(dx^2 + dy^2)).
+Using trigonometry, the pitch angle is: pitch = -atan2(dz, sqrt(dx^2 + dy^2)).
+The negative sign matches Source’s inverted pitch convention.

-To calculate the second one which is the rotate left/right(Yaw):
+To calculate the second one (yaw: rotate left/right):

 Yaw Angle